Isdera Commendatore 112i

-The Isdera Commendatore 112i is a concept car conceived and developed by the German low volume automobile manufacturer Isdera.
-Introduced at the 1993 Frankfurt Motor Show, the 112i had a compact and sleek aerodynamic body work and was to be a successor to the Imperator 108i but the lack of financial reserves led the company into bankruptcy and only one prototype was completed.
+The Isdera Commendatore 112i is a concept car conceived and developed by the German low-volume automobile manufacturer Isdera.
+Introduced at the 1993 Frankfurt Motor Show, the 112i featured a compact and sleek aerodynamic body.
+It was intended to be the successor to the Imperator 108i, but due to financial constraints, the company went bankrupt, and only one prototype was completed.

 History and development

 After the Imperator 108i had ended production in 1993, Isdera was working on the development of a new model.
+In 1991 a V12-powered Mercedes-Benz C112 was presented, but despite 700 deposits, the company did not produce it.
 In 1989, the first clay models took shape and development work was carried out through 1993.
-The new car called the Commendatore 112i was named in honour of Enzo Ferrari (Ferrari was awarded the title Commendatore II).
-Commendatore means Knight Commander in Italian language.
+The new car, called the Commendatore 112i, was named in honour of Ferrari's founder Enzo Ferrari, who was called Il Commendatore, meaning the Knight Commander in Italian language.

 The sleek design drew inspiration from the famous Group C race cars.
 Eberhard Schultz, the company's founder, engaged engineers and technicians from Mercedes-Benz with approval from the company in the development of the car.
-There were plans to enter the car in LeMans racing which was a reason for the car's elongated styling but the idea never materialised due to Isdera's demise.
+There were plans to enter the car in Le Mans racing, which was a reason for the car's elongated styling, but the idea never materialised.

 The 112i had a 6-speed manual transmission which is a modified 5-speed unit from Ruf Automobile, the ABS brakes (which measured 13 in and the front and 12 in at the rear) and the suspension system were shared with the Porsche 928 while the head lamps were shared with the Porsche 968.
 The car has handbuilt fibreglass body work on a tubular steel spaceframe chassis and has 18-inch gold BBS alloy wheels fitted with tyres measuring 255/35 ZR18 at the front and 295/35 ZR19 at the rear.
 The large side intakes help cool the engine.
 The engine is a 6.0-litre Mercedes-Benz M120 V12 unit (first used in the Mercedes-Benz C112 and later used in the Mercedes-Benz SL600 AMG and the Pagani Zonda S).
 It was modified to cope with the manual transmission as the original unit only came with an automatic gearbox.
 The modifications included an in-house developed flywheel and a Bosch ECU.
 The engine generated a maximum power output of 300 kW at 5,200 rpm and 580 Nm of torque at 3,800 rpm.

 The 112i had advanced technologies at the time, including gull-wing doors, a gull-wing engine cover for easier access to the engine, a velocity sensitive chassis developed in collaboration with BBS and Bilstein which lowered the car by 3 in at high speeds, an active suspension system and an electronically controlled airbrake.